Español

 In rare cases basal and squamous cell skin cancer can spread to the nearby lymph nodes (bean-size sacs of immune system cells.)
 Ask your doctor if your lymph nodes will be tested.

 Basal and squamous cell cancers don't often spread to other parts of the body.
-But if your doctor thinks your skin cancer might spread, you might need imaging tests, such as MRI or CT scans.
+But if your doctor thinks your skin cancer might spread, you might need imaging tests, such as an MRI or CT scan.

-Basal and squamous cell skin cancers don't spread as often as some other types of cancer, so the exact stage might not be too important.
+But basal and squamous cell skin cancers don't spread as often as most other types of cancer, so the exact stage might not be too important.
 Still, your doctor might want to find out the stage of your cancer to help decide what type of treatment is best for you.

 Other things can also help you and your doctor decide how to treat your cancer, such as: